skullydazed/ping2mqtt/README.md

 # Home Assistant

-After you start the service the should show up in Home Assistant pretty immediately.
+After you start the service binary sensors should show up in Home Assistant pretty immediately.
 Look for sensors that start with `binary_sensor.ping`.
 The latency information will be available as attributes, which you can then expose using template sensors if you wish.
+Be aware that the attributes are updated every 10 seconds, you will quickly fill your history db if you do not exclude your template sensors.

 ![Screenshot of Home Assistant sensor showing status and attributes.](ha_screenshot.png)